 With drug charges, for example, possession of 2000 grams but less than 5000 grams of marijuana is a Class 2 felony.
 However, possession of 30 grams of marijuana but less than 500 grams is a Class 4 felony.
 Unlike other felonies, Class 4 drug felonies, specifically, can be expunged or sealed.

 Certain civil rights can also be lost with the conviction of a felony, including voting, owning a weapon and even driving.

 If you have been charged with a felony, your goal should be to avoid jail time and/or have it reduced to a misdemeanor.
-Since felonies cannot be expunged or sealed unless it is a Class 4 drug felony, this means that all other types of felonies are available to be viewed by future employers and the public.
+Since felonies cannot be expunged or sealed, except for certain Class 3 and 4 felonies (prostitution, drug possession, retail theft, etc.), potential employers and the public can view felonies that are on your record.
 Of course if you are innocent of the charges your goal should be a complete dismissal of the case.